Jaakko Simonen: Could we teach resilience to people?

 Resilience is one of the strategic profiling themes in the GenZ project, and it is regarded as the ability to adapt to and anticipate change.
-Strengthening all levels of resilience – individual, organizational, and regional – means that we are better equipped for the future.
-The co-evolution of emerging technologies, as well as abrupt societal changes - such as the Covid-19 pandemic - require resilience on all three levels.
+Strengthening all levels of resilience – individual, organisational, and regional – means that we are better equipped for the future.
+The co-evolution of emerging technologies, as well as abrupt societal changes - such as the Covid-19 pandemic - require resilience at all three levels.

 Resilience on different levels is also Jemina Kotila’s main research interest.
 Kotila completed her master’s thesis in the GenZ EconRe research group, and she is soon to begin her postgraduate studies, which will enable her to expand on the resilience theme.

 Joona Lohtander, on the other hand, examined gig economics and online labor markets in his master’s thesis – phenomena which are linked to labor market resilience.
 Lohtander will also begin his postgraduate studies soon and will be focusing on gig economics in more detail.

 Evangelos Mourelatos is a postdoctoral researcher, who has applied concepts from psychology, including mood and personality, into the investigation of human resilience in the contexts of online labor markets as well as in digital crowdsourcing platforms.

 Technology can advance resilience in work life

 For a while, Simonen and his research group have been investigating regional economics in the so-called Arctic five cities located across Finland, Sweden, and Norway.
 The main aim has been to understand how people have reacted to the Covid-19 pandemic in these regions, and how the pandemic has affected the local labor markets.